Mains

 7

-Garnish with chopped cilantro and (a scoop of yogurt optional) before you serve the dish.
+Garnish with chopped cilantro and, if desired, a dollop of yogurt before serving.

 8